Bias in Large Language Models: Origin, Evaluation, and Mitigation: Bias Evaluation

 \subsection{Data-Level Bias Evaluation Methods}

 Data-level bias evaluation methods focus on identifying and quantifying biases inherent in the training data of LLMs.
 These biases, rooted in the data, can significantly impact model outputs and exacerbate societal stereotypes.
+Figure~\ref{fig:4p1_data_level_bias} illustrates the taxonomy for data-level bias evaluation that we discuss in this section.

-\begin{itemize} \item \textbf{Data Distribution Analysis:} Data distribution analysis is a critical step in identifying and understanding bias at the data level, as it provides insights into how different demographic groups or categories are represented in the dataset used to train LLMs.
-The primary focus of this analysis is to ensure that the data is balanced and representative, minimizing the risk of perpetuating or amplifying existing biases in the trained model.
+\begin{itemize} \item \textbf{{Data distribution analysis:} } Data distribution analysis is a critical step in identifying and understanding bias at the data level, as it provides insights into how different demographic groups or categories are represented in the dataset used to train LLMs.
+The primary focus of this analysis is to ensure that the data is balanced and representative, minimizing the risk of perpetuating or amplifying existing biases in the trained~model.

-\begin{itemize} \item \textbf{Representation Across Demographics:} Research has consistently demonstrated that the representation of demographics in training data can significantly influence the outcomes of LLMs.
+\begin{itemize}[leftmargin=8.5mm,labelsep=5.5mm] \item \textbf{{Representation across demographics:}} Research has consistently demonstrated that the representation of demographics in training data can significantly influence the outcomes of LLMs.
 For instance, LLMs trained on datasets with disproportionate representation of certain demographic groups are prone to exhibit biases that favor those groups~\cite{simmons2023large,wang2024large,gorti2024unboxing}.
 For example, an analysis of political biases in LLMs revealed that most conversational LLMs exhibit left-of-center political preferences when probed with politically charged questions or statements~\cite{rozado2024political}.
-The study demonstrated that LLMs can be steered towards specific political orientations through Supervised Fine-Tuning (SFT) with modest amounts of politically aligned data.
+The study demonstrated that LLMs can be steered towards specific political orientations through supervised fine-tuning (SFT) with modest amounts of politically aligned data.

 To assess representation, statistical tools can be employed to measure the distribution of demographic attributes within the dataset.
 Key metrics might include the relative frequency of each demographic group or the variance in representation across different categories.
-Visual tools such as histograms, bar charts, or demographic distribution tables can be useful for identifying disparities, providing a clear picture of which groups are overrepresented or underrepresented in the data.
+Visual tools such as histograms, bar charts, or demographic distribution tables can be useful for identifying disparities, providing a clear picture of which groups are over-represented or under-represented in the data.